LoginRadius/docs/content/guide/oidc/index.md

 ### Hybrid Flow

 The hybrid flow is a combination of aspects from the previous two.
 This flow allows the client to make immediate use of an identity token and retrieve an authorization code via one round trip to the authentication server.
-This can be used for long lived access (again, through the use of refresh tokens).
+This can be used for long-lived access (again, through the use of refresh tokens).
 Clients using this flow must be able to maintain a secret.

 This flow can obtain an authorization code and tokens from the authorization endpoint, and can also request tokens from the token endpoint.